 The Department of civil and environmental engineering offers a four-year undergraduate curriculum leading to the Bachelor of Science degree, a professional degree.
 A dual-degree program also is offered leading to a B.S. degree in civil engineering and a B.S. or B.A. degree in any liberal arts and science major.
 There are two joint BS/Master's programs available: a BS-MS five-year program and BS-MBA five year-program.
-Details for these two joint BS/Master's programs are available at http://soe.rutgers.edu/oas/BS-Masters-programs.
+Details for these two joint BS/Master's programs are available at https://soe.rutgers.edu/academics/undergraduate/combined-programs.
 Students can receive 3 credits for doing an internship with engineering firms or government agencies.
 These 3 credits can only be used for technical electives.
-See more information on page 25.
+See more information on pages 21 and 22.